Top 47 ETL Interview Questions & Answers (2025)

 7. What are the typical data sources used in an ETL process?

-The crucial part of the ETL process is the aggregation of data from various places.
+The crucial part of the ETL process is aggregating data from various places.
 Most ETL pipelines extract their data from the following sources:

 • The most common data sources are databases, which can be relational (like MySQL, Oracle, or SQL Server) or non-relational (NoSQL databases like MongoDB or Cassandra).
 These databases often hold operational data such as sales, inventory, and customer information.

-• For unstructured data needs, cloud storage platforms like AWS S3, Azure Blob Storage, or Google Cloud Storage are common solutions.
+• Cloud storage platforms like AWS S3, Azure Blob Storage, or Google Cloud Storage are common solutions for unstructured data.

 • Flat files like CSV, Excel, or XML files are also frequent data sources.